 EU regulations, please contact us at: consulting@lns.maersk.com.

+We’ll continue to monitor these tariff changes and keep you informed as further guidance becomes available.
 Stay informed with the latest tariff changes and guidance at our Global Tariffs Resource Page.

 无论您需要什么,我们都可以随时为您提供帮助